-- Elucidation of the regulation of genes, proteins and metabolites for manipulation of recalcitrant lignocellulosics for improved productivity, processing, or growth characteristics on marginal environmental conditions (e.g. drought tolerance); - Development of novel technologies to facilitate the analysis and manipulation of cell wall structure and composition for both breeding and basic research; - Genomic approaches leading to identification of genetic markers enabling more efficient plant breeding or manipulation; - Enhanced fundamental knowledge of the structure, function, and organization of plant genomes leading to improved feedstock characterization; - The use or development of model biological systems is acceptable; however, a specific statement must be provided on the linkage of the model to current or future biomass energy crops.
+- Elucidation of the regulation of genes, proteins and metabolites for manipulation of plant feedstocks for improved productivity, sustainability, tolerance to environmental stresses, and improved water use efficiency and nutrient utilization - Comparative and bioinformatic approaches to enhance fundamental knowledge of the structure, function, and organization of plant genomes leading to innovative strategies for feedstock characterization, breeding or manipulation; - The use or development of model biological systems is acceptable; however, a specific statement must be provided on the linkage of the model to current or future biomass energy crops.
 The use or augmentation of existing genomic information and resources is strongly encouraged.